On May 19, 2021, Jack Haden emailed members of Baltimore’s tightly knit garbage-hauling fraternity about an opportunity that was too good to pass up.

 The county currently has facilities in Halethorpe, Cockeysville and White March that accept trash from garbage trucks and transfer the waste to county landfills, the BRESCO plant or out-of-state destinations via tractor trailers.
 Commercial trash haulers have to pay a $8-per-ton “tipping fee” to use the facilities.

-In documents reviewed by The Brew, the Olszewski administration has acknowledged that the county stands to lose up to $1.5 million in yearly tipping fees from haulers who will be able to avoid the fees by using Haden’s facility.
+In documents reviewed by The Brew, the Olszewski administration has acknowledged that the county stood to lose more than $1.2 million in annual tipping fees from haulers who will be able to avoid the fees by using Haden’s facility.

 What’s more, the county’s control of trash by private companies, which has traditionally kept down the cost of residential waste disposal, could well be disrupted if a hybrid model of municipal and private transfer stations develops in the county.

-The county stands to lose up to $1.5 million in yearly tipping fees from commercial haulers.
+The county stands to lose over $1.2 million in annual tipping fees.

 Finally, as engineer Stephen Lippy testified at the February public hearing, the county transfer stations have 1.2 million tons of capacity, but have never used more than 753,000 tons per year.